cutekernel/ratOS-web/README.md

 Using Burp Suite as a Web Proxy, I discovered that the command is passed in the HTTP Body as `command=`
 ![image](https://user-images.githubusercontent.com/74272629/235279071-59ddbfbe-7426-41f6-bb98-53c197dac8ba.png)

 I leverage that to fuzz this parameter and find a suitable XSS payload.
 I took into consideration the fact that the user's history command would record and display the payload.
-By skillfully executing arbitrary Javascript code, I was able to store the payload in the user's history.
+By executing arbitrary Javascript code, I was able to store the payload in the user's history.
 My only limitation was that this exploit only had a local impact on the user.

 ## Leveraging CSRF with RXSS